-References - Include at least one reference for whom work was performed similar to the work in the Scope of this RFP.
-Provide the following information for each reference: name, title, company address, phone number, email address and a brief description of the work performed.
+References - Include at least three references for whom work was performed similar to the work in the Scope of this RFP.
+Provide the following information for each reference: name, title, company address, phone number, email address, a brief description of the work performed and the dates when performed.